sadikmahedi88/Xbox-Checker/README.md

 Interactive prompts

-1. Telegram ID – get from @userinfobot.
+1. Telegram ID – get it from @userinfobot.
-2. Bot Token – create a bot with @BotFather.
+2. Bot Token – create a bot with @BotFather and copy the token.
 3. Combo file path – a .txt file with email:password (one per line).

-After entering data, the script:
+After entering your data, the script will:

-· Sends a welcome video to your Telegram chat.
+· Send a welcome video to your Telegram chat.
-· Waits for ENTER to start.
+· Wait for you to press ENTER to start.
-· Displays a live table.
+· Display a live table with progress and results.
-· Sends every hit to Telegram with full details.
+· Send every hit to Telegram with full details (gamertag, UUID, capes, subscriptions).
-· Sends a final summary and uploads all result files.
+· At the end, send a summary and upload all result files.

 ---